 The Best Moment in Halloween Havoc History – The Great Muta Saves the Day!

 The first Halloween Havoc took place on October 28, 1989, at the Philadelphia Civic Center in Philadelphia, Pennsylvania.
-This event was held in association with the National Wrestling Alliance (NWA) and touted the main event of Ric Flair and Sting against The Great Muta, and Terry Funk in a Thunderdome Cage match with Bruno Sammartino serving as special guest referee.
+This event was held in association with the National Wrestling Alliance (NWA).
+It touted the main event of Ric Flair and Sting against The Great Muta, and Terry Funk in a Thunderdome Cage match with Bruno Sammartino serving as special guest referee.

 The only way the match could end was when either Gary Hart (representing Muta and Funk) or Ole Anderson (representing Sting and Flair) threw in the towel for one of their men.
 The high point from this event occurs before the main event even began!